 In a way, Cassidy captured the essence of a land that, in many respects, is still wild.
 Back in Circleville, his old home is frail and weathered.
 Back in 1976, in a story for National Geographic, Robert Redford followed the Outlaw Trail.
 In his story, Redford wrote: 'As technology thrusts us relentlessly into the future, I find myself, perversely, more interested in the past.
 We seem to have lost something - something vital, something of individuality and passion.
 That may be why we tend to view the western outlaw, rightly or not, as a romantic figure.'

 Maybe.
 Cassidy had his own reasons, though.
 He wrote: 'The best way to hurt them is through their pocket book.
 They will Holler louder than if you cut off both legs.
 I steal their money just to hear them holler.
-Then I pass it out among those who realy need it (sic).'
+Then I pass it out among those who really need it.'